Daily Life Of Ancient Maya

 Most huts had simple basic designs without stairs or sculptures, and others had one or two sets of long and wide stairs decorated along their sides with traditional sculptures.

 Usually, the family (with grandparents, uncles, and aunts) lived in a one-room hut on the city's edge.
-It often happened that a family or several families related to each other had more houses, forming a complex of buildings with a courtyard, a dump, storage pits, and a steam room.
+A family or several families related to each other often had more houses, forming a complex of buildings with a courtyard, a dump, storage pits, and a steam room.

 There was also a place of worship and public buildings, including a special place where the elders gathered.
 Even today, many Maya traditionally live in houses very similar to those where their ancestors lived.